 The world is slowly but surely moving from “bipolar” to “unipolar”, with the only pole being China

 The trade data when analyzed with a qualitative lens confirms the theory that China is slowly becoming a neo-colonial power and there’s no stopping it.
 A recent trade war with the USA and the formation of “The Quad” will prove to be minor bumps along the way for China.
 The world will most certainly move from “bipolar” (USA-USSR and now USA-China) to a “unipolar” world (China).

 Xi’s flagship Belt and Road project is a testimony of China’s ambitions of being a “true global power”.
 China’s conquest of Africa over the last 2 decades is a case study in itself on this matter, as during this period China went from being a marginal actor in the continent’s economic life to its biggest trading partner.
 Boosted by the Belt and Road Initiative, more than 10,000 Chinese companies – 90% privately owned – are now operating in Africa.

 The situation is particularly worrisome for a country such as India whose trade relationship with China has stark similarities with the drain system the British Empire had imposed on India.
 But, wisdom tells us that when it comes to international trade and politics, the dynamics are much more complex than it seems on the surface.
 The change will take years, sometimes decades, but only if one yearns and persevere for it.

 The views expressed in this article are those of the author alone and not the WorldRef.

-Explore WorldRef services to learn how we are making your global expansion easier and economical!
+Explore WorldRef services to learn how we are making your global expansion easier and more economical!

 Testing & Certification | Used Industrial Equipment | International Logistics | After- Sales Service Support | Spares, Tools & Consumables | Global Business Verification | Emergency Purchase | Assessment & Valuation | Expediting & Monitoring | Third Party Inspection | Industrial Procurement